ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 is generated once the snow pack reaches its maximum depth.
 When running with an evolving ice sheet, this condition triggers glacial inception.

-FIXME: Make sure I talk about the positive liquid runoff and negative ice runoff that result from melted ice.

-FIXME: With interactive CISM, snow capping is applied to the surface mass balance, not ice runoff.